 The certificate is open to University of Iowa graduate and professional students, except for those in the College of Pharmacy who have earned the Pharm.D. degree; they are awarded the undergraduate certificate.
 Other students are awarded the graduate certificate by the Graduate College.

 Work for the certificate includes required courses, electives, a global health project that culminates in a public presentation and written report, and study of a world language.
-A maximum of 6 s.h. of course work used toward another academic program may be applied toward the certificate.
+A maximum of 3 s.h. in GHS:4990 Independent Project in Global Health may be used toward the certificate.
 Students may choose courses offered by the Global Health Studies Program (prefix GHS) or associated courses offered by other departments and programs (see "Associated Courses" under Courses in this section of the Catalog).